Eta Harich-Schneider: Life

-After the war, she taught in Tokyo both at the US Army College and in the Court Music Department of the Imperial House of Japan (1947 to 1949).
+After the war, she taught in Tokyo both at the U.S. Army College and in the Court Music Department of the Imperial House of Japan (1947 to 1949).
 She published two standard works on Japanese music.
 In 1949, she went to New York, where she attended Japanese Studies at Columbia University and Sociology at The New School for Social Research.
 She received an award for her master's thesis The relations of foreign and native elements in the development of Japanese music - a case study.
 1955 - she became a Guggenheim Fellow in that year - she taught harpsichord at the Hochschule für Musik in Vienna until 1972.
 In 1968, she was also awarded the Austrian Cross of Merit for Science and Art.
 In Japan she received the high Imperial Japanese House Order Order of the Precious Crown in 1977.

 Since 1941, Eta Harich-Schneider has also translated literary works from several languages into German, especially English (Shakespeare's sonnets).

 Her harpsichord and clavichord students included Carla Henius, René Clemencic and Christiane Jaccottet.

 In her autobiography Charaktere und Katastrophen, she reports on her efforts to resist the increasing influence of Nazi-oriented functionaries and musicians on the Berlin Hochschule für Musik by constitutional means until 1941.
 In addition, the book gives a nuanced account of the situation in the circle of Germans in Japan from 1941 until after 1945, not excluding human error, intrigue and tactical followers.
 It also reports on the situation of the Japanese population during the war (air raids).

 But even at the university in Berlin she was only partially successful in the 1930s - in the end, as an anti-fascist-oriented Catholic, she was pushed aside by intrigues, which she describes in detail in her autobiography.
 After the war, she was one of the leading authorities on Japanese music, with close contacts to the Japanese imperial house.

 Harich-Schneider died in Vienna in 1986 at the age of 92.